ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/D1 LINON.md

 #### Description

-Turns on or off the [LINE][] that was registered by this entity in the current field.
+Turns on or off the [LINE](D0 LINE.md) that was registered by this entity in the current field.
 If set to off, the line will not be triggered by the character walking through them.

-  [LINE]: D0%20LINE.md "wikilink"